How To Build A Website Project Plan Like a Top Web Design Agency

 • Customer Journey Map: The Customer Journey Map exercise puts you right in your customer's shoes.
 You can see the brand experience from their point of view.
 Sometimes, it's not pretty, but through this exercise, you can identify tactics to improve or enhance the customer experience.

-• The Buyer Journey: For each persona, you will walk through the awareness, interest, desire, consideration, and decision stages.
+• Customer Journey Map: For each persona, you will walk through the awareness, interest, desire, consideration, and decision stages.
 As we like to put it, it's the content that will bait and hook leads, reel them in, and eventually transform them into a customer.
 Using this information, you can create messaging that is irresistible to your target customers.

 By the end of this exercise, you will have everything you need to craft a brand narrative.
 The brand narrative will Inform A Website Strategy and website content, which is the first step to a GDD website build.